 Recently, though, I have begun to tackle them with passion.
 I transcribed the portions relating to Millais’ painting of Ophelia at http://lizziesiddal.com/portal/ophelia/.
 And over the weekend, I thought it would be a brilliant idea to transcribe the chapter devoted to the formation of the Pre-Raphaelite Brotherhood.
 An entire chapter.
 Several paragraphs in and it occurred to me that this huge chunk of text might be too overwhelming for the reader if I posted it as a blog post and decided I should create a separate page for it here on the site.

 Then, because these things always happen when it is most inconvenient, my laptop crashed.
 Particularly vexing as I just replaced the harddrive in August.
 Not to be daunted, I figured that while my laptop was in the shop, I would continue with my transcription using my smartphone.
 Not the brightest of ideas, since it means I’m only using two fingers and its taking a very long time.
 It is taking a while, but I’ve done too much to stop now.
 As a bonus, though, I realized that through all of this I am absorbing the text in a deeper way.
-Or perhaps I am just a bit bonkers, because I do realize that to someone who doesn’t know me, choosing to do something so tedious might seem strange.
-Is it odd that I enjoy copying out 19th century text?
+Or perhaps I am just a bit insane, because I do realize that to someone who doesn’t know me, choosing to do something so tedious might seem strange.
+Is it odd that I enjoy copying out 19th century text?by